 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

-Day one of this wonderful long distance trail begins with a gradual climb through groves and meadows, passing the quaint farmsteads of Penningberg.
+Day one of this wonderful long distance trail begins from the railway station in Hopfgarten with a gradual climb through groves and meadows, passing the quaint farmsteads of Penningberg.
 A short, level section runs toward Innerpenningberg, where the trail starts to climb to Haagalm.
 The ascent is moderately steep; from Haagalm it’s a gentle stroll with a few easy ups and downs to Höhenbrandalm.
 From there, it’s a long way down to Kelchsau on a forest road.

 The trails of this segment are generally easy; the section on both sides of Hintenkarscharte Notch is intermediate.
 Because of distance (19 kilometers), the rating on this day trek is strenuous.

-Day 6: St. Johann in Tirol – Fieberbrunn
+Stage 6: St. Johann in Tirol – St. Ulrich am Pillersee